 To reap full benefit from this Program, Mentors, Mentorship Facilitators, and Mentees alike are encouraged to actively take on their roles and responsibilities.
-In terms of commitment, it is expected that each Group will meet at least every two months, but more regular meetings are encouraged where possible.
+In terms of commitment, it is expected that each Group will meet at least quarterly, but more regular meetings are encouraged where possible.